mgifford/airtime2/README.md

 - No transcripts are sent to a server by this code.
 - AI/NLP-enhanced analysis (e.g. summaries, sentiment, per-speaker reading level) is intentionally left as a future enhancement to keep this version free and lightweight.

 ## AI Disclosure

-ChatGPT 5.1 was used to develop this code.
+Yes.
+AI was used in creating this tool.
+There be dragons!